microsoft/reactxp/docs/docs/apis/popup.md

     // repeatedly.
 Note that this is only a hint, popups cannot be force-cached. cacheable?: boolean;

-    // Android & iOS only.
+    // Android, iOS, and Windows only.
     // The id of the root view this popup is associated with.
     // Defaults to the view set by UserInterface.setMainView();
     rootViewId?: string;